Arthur B. Robinson

 Dr. Arthur Robinson is a distinguished chemist, cofounder of the Oregon Institute of Science and Medicine (OISM), and editor of the influential newsletter Access to Energy.
 He received a Ph.D. in chemistry from the University of California at San Diego.

-Dr. Arthur B. Robinson joined the Board of Directors of The Heartland Institute in 2016.
-He is also a senior fellow for environment policy at Heartland.
+Dr. Arthur B. Robinson served on the Board of Directors of The Heartland Institute from 2016 to 2019.
+He is also a senior fellow for environment policy at Heartland and the namesake of Heartland's Arthur B. Robinson Center on Climate and Environmental Policy.

 Beginning in 1997, Dr. Robinson, along with his son Noah, Dr. Frederick Seitz, Dr. Sallie Baliunas, Dr. Willie Soon, and others, organized the Petition Project, a statement firmly rejecting global warming alarmism eventually signed by more than 31,000 U.S. scientists.
 Dr. Robinson updated and re-issued the petition in 2007 and continues to maintain it as the world’s largest directory of scientists who reject global warming alarmism.
 The petition in its entirety reads,